stratisproject/BlockchainProgramming/other_types_of_asset/ricardian_contracts.md

 **IssuerScript** refer to a classical P2PKH for a simple issuer, multi sig if issuance need several consents.
 (Issuer + notary for example.)

-It should be noted that from Bitcoin 0.10, IssuerScript is arbitrary and can be anything.
+It should be noted that from Stratis 0.10, IssuerScript is arbitrary and can be anything.

 The **RicardianContract** can be arbitrary, and kept private.
 Whoever holds the contract can prove that it applies to this Asset thanks to the hash in the ScriptPubKey.